• Skip to main content

 NJMCDirect Plead Not Guilty of a Traffic Violation

-When Should You Defend Yourself Against a Traffic Violation in NJ?
+When Should You Defend Against a Traffic Violation in NJ?

 The question is whether it is worth it to fight the traffic ticket in court.
 One way is to decide whether you got a simple traffic ticket or not.
 Let’s start with examples of simple traffic charges.